seapagan/github-changelog-md/docs/installation.md

 ## Create a config file

+!!! danger "Dont commit the config file to your project repository!"

+    The config file contains your GitHub PAT, so you should not commit it to your repository.
+It is critical that you add it to your `.gitignore` file when you are using this tool in a project.

+    If this does end up in a repository, GitHub will automatically revoke the PAT and you will need to create a new one anyway, but there is a small chance someone could use it to access your repositories.

 This tool will look for a config file `.changelog-generator.toml` in the location it is run from.
 The config file is a simple [TOML](https://toml.io/en/){:target="_blank"} file with the following format: